 Finally, we have to beware of what the words 'finding out what the customer wants', which appear in most definitions of marketing, really mean.
 The reality, of course, is that most advances in customer satisfaction are technology driven.
 For example, the fabulous technological breakthroughs that occurred as a result of the Houston space programme, when the Americans put two men on the Moon, have provided thousands of opportunities for commercial exploitation.
+Similarly, the Internet grew in large part out of the US Defense Department's ARPANET (Advanced Research Project Agency Network), while the World Wide Web was invented to help scientists to work together.
 The role of marketing has been to find commercial applications for the technology.

-The truth, of course, is that there are two kinds of research and development:
+The truth, of course, is that there are two kinds of R&D:

-- 1. Technology driven - 2.
+- 1. Technology driven. - 2.
 Market driven.